EMU PA Program

 Pre-admission courses do not actually transfer in to the EMU PA Program.
 Successful completion of all pre-admission courses fulfills one of the minimum requirements necessary to matriculate into the EMU PA Program.
 The EMU PA Program makes the final determination as to whether a pre-admission course requirement has been met.
 Applicants are cautioned that transfer equivalency lists do not reflect the EMU PA Program's acceptable pre-admission courses.
 See notes below regarding contacting the EMU PA Program to determine if a course qualifies as an EMU PA Program pre-admission course.

 To determine if a course you have taken or plan to take will qualify as an EMU PA Program pre-admission course, follow the guide below:

 Example: Physiology Pre-Admission Course

 - Was it taken at a regionally accredited college or university in the US?

 - Has it been completed within 10 years of planned matriculation or will it be completed by according to the guidelines above?

-- Is the course title "Anatomy" and does a substantial portion of the course focus on humans and encompass virtually all body systems?
+- Is the course title "Physiology"?
+Does a substantial portion of the course focus on humans and encompass virtually all body systems?

 - Is the course at least 3 semester credit hours?

-If the answers to all of these questions is "Yes", then the course is likely to meet our requirements.
+If the answers to all of these questions are "yes", the course is likely to meet our requirements.
 It is the applicant's responsibility to ensure that all pre-admission course requirements are met.